OSGeo/gdal/doc/source/programs/gdalwarp.rst

 .. option:: -wm <memory_in_mb>

     Set the amount of memory that the warp API is allowed to use for caching.
+    Defaults to 64 MB.
+    Since GDAL 3.10, the value can be specified either as a fixed amount of memory (e.g., ``-wm 200MB``, ``-wm 1G``) or as a percentage of usable RAM (``-wm 10%``).
-The value is interpreted as being in megabytes if the value is less than 10000.
-For values >=10000, this is interpreted as bytes.
+    In earlier versions, or if a unit is not specified, the value is interpreted as being in megabytes if the value is less than 10000.
+For values >=10000, it is interpreted as bytes.

     The warper will total up the memory required to hold the input and output